meredithgenet1cs/gen_final_proj/README.md

 ## Results

-These are the results of the data
+These are the results of some of the data

 ![image](name)